LetsChatItUpWithChatGPT/chatBotBackend/README.md

 ## Description:

 - We were tasked with generating a slackbot connected to OpenAI for students to utilize.
 The initial goal is to allow students the ability to prompt the slack bot with lab instructions to receieve feedback or help.
-We hope to expand the bots capabilities or even implementing additional bots that provide different functionalities after we hit MVP on the initial request.
+We hope to expand the bots capabilities or even implement additional bots that provide different functionalities after we hit MVP on the initial request.